carrascoacd/ArduinoSIM800L/Readme.md

 # Arduino SIM800L library
-A smart HTTP library based on Seeeduino that implements the AT HTTP commands to perform GET and POST requests to a JSON API.
+A smart HTTP library based on Seeeduino that implements the AT HTTP commands to perform GET and POST requests to a JSON API as well as FTP uploads.

 ## Support
 * Your board has to support the standard SoftwareSerial library.
 It doesn't work with HardwareSerial based boards for the moment.